lmc-eu/cookie-consent-manager/README.md

 ### With Spirit Design System

-If your project uses [Spirit Design System], you are almost done!
+If your project uses [Spirit Design System] version 3 and newer, you are almost done!

 All you need to do is to add this plugin's SCSS to your Sass pipeline and use it **instead** of the default CSS: